Authored by the expert who managed and guided the team behind the Australia Property Pack

 What's the average and median nightly price on Airbnb in Perth in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Perth.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Perth.

 How much do nightly prices vary by neighborhood in Perth in 2026?